Ranking Survey: How to Do Ranking in Google Forms

 Essay topic choice

-If you're assigning essays in a class, you can use ranking questions to let your students choose their essay topics.
+If you're assigning essays in a class, you can use Google Forms ranked choice questions to let your students choose their essay topics.
 This can be a great way to ensure that your students are writing about topics that they're interested in.

 To do this, simply list out the different essay topics and have your students rank them in order of preference.
 This way, you can assign topics based on your students' preferences and ensure that everyone is happy with their assignment.

-Use Advanced Summary to view more of your ranking questions in Google Forms
+Use Advanced Summary to view results of your ranked choice poll in Google Forms

 Advanced Summary is a Google Forms add-on that provides automatic charts and filters based on form responses.
 It's a great way to view and analyze your results right on your Google Form.
 You’ll also be able to quickly generate charts and filters based on responses, meaning you can spend less time sifting through data and more time making decisions based on insights.
 So don’t wait!
 Install Advance Summary now and start seeing the results!